joao-vitor-sr/nvimDvorak/README.md

 # nvimDvorak

-Remaps neovim to use dvorak keyboard layout
+Remaps Neovim to use a Dvorak keyboard layout